gradha/gradha.github.io/src/articles/22-the-day-go-reinvented-macros.rst

 implement, and with enough care they can help the programmer.
 For instance, the `@weakify(self) macro
 <http://aceontech.com/objc/ios/2014/01/10/weakify-a-more-elegant-solution-to-weakself.html>`_
-is quite popular in Objective-C circles because it hides tedious typing you would otherwise have to write correct code without going insane.
+is quite popular in Objective-C circles because it hides away tedious typing you otherwise have to do to write correct code without going insane.
 The `weakify
 <https://github.com/jspahrsummers/libextobjc/blob/652c9903a84f44b93faed528882e0251542732b1/extobjc/EXTScope.h#L45>`_
 macro uses internally the `ext_keywordify
 <https://github.com/jspahrsummers/libextobjc/blob/master/extobjc/EXTScope.h#L115>`_
 macro.
 Just like with the ``SIX * NINE`` from the first example, something written like this:

 ```c
 @weakify(self)